 Johann Christian Hahn and his wife Maria arrived in South Australia in January 1839.
 They sailed on the ‘Catherina’ from Hamburg, being Lutherans from the area of Posen in what was then Prussia.
-In 1845, Christian purchased land in the Barossa Valley in the Siegersdorf-Dorrien area, north of Tanunda and in 1846 the family settled there.
+In 1845, Christian purchased land in the Barossa Valley in the Siegersdorf-Dorrien area, north of Tanunda and the family settled there in 1846.

 Early settlers to the Barossa were able to stake out the best of the valley’s farmland and the Hahns also seized the opportunity.
 They would have operated a mixed farm with the first vines planted on the property in 1914 by Hermann Hahn (3rd generation).
 By the 1970s, the property was fully planted with vines.

-Grape growing became the Hahn family way of life and six generations later, James and Jacqui Hahn continued that legacy, living and working on the land originally purchased by Christian Hahn.
+Grape growing became the Hahn family way of life and six generations later, James and Jackie Hahn continued that legacy, living and working on the land originally purchased by Christian Hahn.

-In 1997, James and Jacqui decided to produce their own range of red wines and teamed up with Barossa winemaker, Rolf Binder for the winemaking.
+In 1997, James and Jackie decided to produce their own range of red wines and teamed up with Barossa winemaker, Rolf Binder for the winemaking.
 The JJ Hahn label was born.

 Over the years the brand grew quickly, with wines such as the 1914 and 1918 Shiraz wines receiving noteworthy accolades.
 In 2010, the Hahns retired from the business and Rolf Binder retained co-ownership of the brand, winemaking and vineyard management.